 - Select the column that matches your QR Category (found at your student center under Math Alert).

 - Click the Roadmap that lines up with your row and column.

 For example, if you are taking ENG 104 as your first English course and your student center math alert says you are QR Category III, you should choose Roadmap D.

 |ENG 104/ENG 105||Roadmap B||Roadmap D|

 Transfer Student Roadmap (2 Year)

-For students with an AA-T in History or Political Science.
+For students with an AA-T in English, Global Studies, History, Philosophy, Political Science, or Social Justice Studies.
 This roadmap opens in a new tab.

 This degree program is an approved pathway (“similar” major) for students earning the ADT in History or Political Science